AlexandraH-code/ms4-bookishnook/README.md

 #### **Epic 5: Product wishlist functionality**
 * **Add Products To Wishlist**
-    * As a registered user of the website, I would like to be able to add products that I like to my/a wishlist so that I can more easily see which products have interested me.
+    * As a registered user of the website, I can add products that I like to my/a wishlist so that I can more easily see which products have interested me.
 * **Edit Wishlist**
-    * As a registered user on the website, I would like to be able to edit my wish list so that I can remove products (or a wishlist) that I am no longer interested in.
+    * As a registered user on the website, I can edit my wish list so that I can remove products (or a wishlist) that I am no longer interested in.
 * **Share Wishlist With Others**
-    * As a registered user on the website, I want to be able to share my wishlist, for example via e-mail or social media, so that I can easily let others know what I want for example as a birthday present, Christmas present etc.
+    * As a registered user on the website, I can hare my wishlist, for example via e-mail or social media, so that I can easily let others know what I want for example as a birthday present, Christmas present etc.

 #### **Epic 6: Newsletter And Contact**
 * **Register To Receive Newsletters**
     * As a visitor to the website, I can add my email address so that I can receive a newsletter with information about new products, offers, etc.
 * **Contact The Webshop Owner**
-    * As a visitor to the site, I would like to be able to fill out a contact form so that I can get in touch with the webshop owner..
+    * As a visitor to the site, I can fill out a contact form so that I can get in touch with the webshop owner.

 ---

 ### User Stories - Administrator(s)
 #### **Epic 7: Site Administration**
 * **View All Products**
-    * As the owner of the webshop, I can display a product list so that I can easily see all the webshop's products and their status.
+    * As the administrator of the webshop, I can display a product list so that I can easily see all the webshop's products and their status.
 * **Add New Products**
     * As the administrator of the webshop, I can add new products so that I can expand the assortment.
 * **Update Product Details**